Data science and its potential for Actuaries

 The world of data science continues to be both a threat and an opportunity for actuaries in traditional and new areas of work.
-With rapid advancements in technology, we can collect, store and draw insights from data like never before.
-Yes, we think that ‘Big Data’ is going to change the world and we want to be ready to embrace the opportunities that come along with it.
+With rapid advancements in technology, we can collect, store and draw insights from data like never before, with the potential to transform both traditional actuarial fields and open up new sectors and industries.
+We think that ‘Big Data’ is going to change the world and we want to be ready to embrace the opportunities that come along with it.

 Courses to get you started